 Enabling Serial Access

 The Pi communicates with the M-Bus Master Hat using the serial port.
-This requires some configuration on the Pi.
+For older Hats this requires some configuration on the Pi.
+However, for newer Hats (v1.7d onwards) the Pi should detect the Hat and configure the serial port automatically.
+If you have a newer Hat, skip this section.

 From a terminal run: